On the complexity of proximal gradient and proximal gradient-Newton-CG methods for \(\ell_1\)-regularized Optimization: The proximal gradient-Newton-CG method

 We make the following assumption on \((x^k, \bar{x}^k)\). \begin{assumption} Suppose \(\bar{I}^{k\varepsilon}_+ = I^{k\varepsilon}_+\) and \(\bar{I}^{k\varepsilon}_- = I^{k\varepsilon}_-\) for any \(x^k \in \B(x^*, b_1)\) with \(x^*\in\cX^*\) and \(\bar{x}^k \in \cS^*\) such that \(\|x^k - \bar{x}^k\| = {\rm dist}(x^k, \cS^*)\). \end{assumption}

-Assumption~\ref{assume:barxk} holds if there exists \(\xi > 0\) such that for any \(x^k \in \mathbb{B}(x^*, b_1)\), \(\vert \bar{x}^k_i\vert \geq \varepsilon^{1/2} + \xi\) for any \(i \in \bar{I}^{\varepsilon}_{\neq 0}\), \(\vert \bar{x}^k_i\vert \leq \varepsilon^{1/2} - \xi\) for any \(i \notin \bar{I}^{\varepsilon}_{\neq 0}\), and the projection operator \(\mathcal{P}_{\mathcal{S}^*}(x)\) is locally Lipschitz continuous.
+Assumption~\ref{assume:barxk} holds if there exists \(\xi > 0\) such that for any \(x^k \in \mathbb{B}(x^*, b_1)\), \(\vert \bar{x}^k_i\vert \geq \varepsilon^{1/2} + \xi\) for any \(i \in \bar{I}^{k\varepsilon}_{\neq 0}\), \(\vert \bar{x}^k_i\vert \leq \varepsilon^{1/2} - \xi\) for any \(i \notin \bar{I}^{k\varepsilon}_{\neq 0}\), and the projection operator \(\mathcal{P}_{\mathcal{S}^*}(x)\) is locally Lipschitz continuous.
 Under Assumption~\ref{assume:barxk}, for any \(x^k\in\B(x^*, b_1)\), we have

-We first list some properties of the sequence generated by FPGN2CM .
+We first list some properties of the sequence generated by FPGN2CM.

-\begin{lemma} Suppose Assumptions~\ref{assum:problem} holds.
+\begin{lemma} Suppose Assumption~\ref{assum:problem} holds.
 There exists \(K\in\mathbb{N}\), such that the Newton-CG step is invoked for all \(k \geq K\). \end{lemma} \begin{proof} Suppose the statement does not hold.
-There exists a subsequence \(\{k_j\}_{j\in\mathbb{N}}\), such that the proximal gradient step is taken at \(\{x^{k_j}\}_{j\in\mathbb{N}}\).
+There exists a subsequence \(\{k_j\}_{j\in\mathbb{N}}\) such that the proximal gradient step is taken at each iteration \(\{x^{k_j}\}_{j\in\mathbb{N}}\).
 Then according to Lemma~\ref{lem:dphiik0}, we have

 which yields